TEMPLATE LANGUAGE TO INCLUDE IN SYLLABI:

 Reporting Sexual Assault and Harassment

-If a student discusses or discloses an instance of sexual assault, sex discrimination, sexual harassment, dating violence, domestic violence or stalking, or if a faculty member otherwise observes or becomes aware of such an allegation, the faculty member will keep the information as private as possible, but as a faculty member of Washington University, they are required to immediately report it to the Department Chair or Dean or directly to Ms. Cynthia Copeland, the University’s Associate Title IX Coordinator, at (314) 935-3411, cmcopeland@wustl.edu.
+If a student discusses or discloses an instance of sexual assault, sex discrimination, sexual harassment, dating violence, domestic violence or stalking, or if a faculty member otherwise observes or becomes aware of such an allegation, the faculty member will keep the information as private as possible they are required to immediately report it to the Department Chair or Dean or directly to the Gender Equity and Title IX Compliance Office at (314) 935-3393 or titleix@wustl.edu.
 They will also offer available resources, including confidential support resources through the Relationship and Sexual Violence Prevention (RSVP) at 314-935-3445.
 Additionally, you can report incidents or complaints to the Office of Student Conduct and Community Standards or by contacting WUPD at (314) 935-5555 or your local law enforcement agency.
 See: Gender Equity and Title IX Compliance Office

-Disabled students requiring adjustments to equitably complete expectations in this course should contact WashU’s Disability Resources (DR), and engage in a process for determining and communicating reasonable accommodations.
+Disabled students requiring adjustments to equitably complete expectations in this course should contact WashU’s Disability Resources (DR) and engage in a process for determining and communicating reasonable accommodations.
 Because accommodations are not applied retroactively, DR recommends initiating requests prior to, or at the beginning of, the academic term to avoid delays in accessing accommodations once classes begin.
 Once established, responsibility for disability-related accommodations and access is shared by Disability Resources, faculty, and the student.
+Disability Resources: www.disability.wustl.edu; 314-935-5970

 Statement on Military Service Leave